asreview/asreview/docs/source/overview_development.rst

 * Layer 2: :doc:`cli`

-    - The Command Line is an interface used to open ASReview LAB, run simulations, and run :doc:`Subcommand extensions <extensions_dev>` for ASReview.
+    - The Command Line is an interface used to open ASReview LAB, run simulations, and run :doc:`Subcommand extensions <extensions_overview>` for ASReview.
 This development section documents all available command line options for both :doc:`ASReview LAB <start>` and :doc:`simulation mode <simulation_cli>`.

 * Layer 1: :doc:`reference`